ray-project/ray/doc/source/ray-core/configure.rst

 Logging and Debugging
 ---------------------

 Each Ray session will have a unique name.
-By default, the name is ``session_{timestamp}_{pid}``.
+By default, the name is given automatically like ``session_{timestamp}_{pid}``.
 The format of ``timestamp`` is ``%Y-%m-%d_%H-%M-%S_%f`` (See `Python time format <strftime.org>`__ for details);
 the pid belongs to the startup process (the process calling ``ray.init()`` or the Ray process executed by a shell in ``ray start``).

+Change the *session name* by passing ``--session-name={unique session name}`` to ``ray start``.
+If the given session name is not unique, the old data with the same session name may be overwritten.

 For each session, Ray will place all its temporary files under the *session directory*.
 A *session directory* is a subdirectory of the